Fhma/MT_ATL/README.md

-This repository contains the elements of an empirical study against a concrete mutation operator set for ATL.
-It's recommended to use Eclipse IDE to import all presented projects.
+This repository contains the elements of an empirical mutation testing using a concrete mutation operator set for ATL.
+This project must be imported into an Eclipse project.

 # Requirements
 1. Epsilon (version: 1.4): it can be found [here](https://eclipse.org/epsilon/download/).